Wyatt's rebellion: Politics

 Apart from the contested reign of Empress Matilda, Lady of the English and the brief and disputed reign of Lady Jane Grey, Queen Mary was the first woman to (successfully) reign in England in her own right.
 While the English expected her to marry, there was a general consensus that the queen should not marry a foreigner, since that could lead to the interference of a foreign power in English affairs.
 On 16 November 1553, a Parliamentary delegation went to the Queen and formally requested that she choose an English husband, with its obvious although tacit candidate being her kinsman Edward Courtenay, recently created Earl of Devon.
 But Mary’s cousin the Emperor Charles V, also king of Spain, saw that an alliance with England would give him supremacy in Europe; he sent his minister to England to propose his son Philip as a person whom the religious and political interests of the world recommended for Mary.

 Mary was convinced that the safety of England required her to form a closer relationship with Charles's family, the Habsburgs, and she decided to marry Philip.
 A marriage treaty was presented to the Privy Council on 7 December 1553, and even though the terms clearly favoured England and included several safeguards, many still thought that England would be drawn into Philip's wars and become a mere province of the Habsburg Empire.
-This was of particular concern to the landed gentry and parliamentary classes, who foresaw having to pay greater subsidies to cover the cost of England’s participation in foreign wars.
-Most also knew the stories of the torture and cruelty endured by prisoners of the Spanish Inquisition, and there were even those “who had suffered from the rack of the inquisitors” themselves.
+This was of particular concern to the landed gentry and parliamentary classes, who foresaw having to pay greater subsidies to cover the cost of England's participation in foreign wars.
+Most also knew the stories of the torture and cruelty endured by prisoners of the Spanish Inquisition, and there were even those "who had suffered from the rack of the inquisitors" themselves.

 It was not just the English who were alarmed by the pending marriage of Mary and Philip.
 France, too, feared an alliance between England and Spain.
-Antoine de Noailles, the French ambassador to England, “threatened war and began immediate intrigues with any malcontents he could find”.
+Antoine de Noailles, the French ambassador to England, "threatened war and began immediate intrigues with any malcontents he could find".
+The Venetian ambassador Giacomo Soranzo formed an alliance with Noailles, and was later accused of taking an active part in the rebellion.
 Before Christmas in 1553, anti-Spanish ballads and broadsheets were circulating in the streets of London.